-“It’s the best life for a person,” Ed was staring ahead but at nothing in particular.
+“It’s the best life for a person,” Ed was staring ahead at nothing in particular.
 “Fresh air, proper food, hard work…”

 The narrator went on to describe what police believe happened next.
 Apparently, at some point during the night one or more intruders broke into the farmhouse.
 From what they could gather, the intruder(s) found John Brown’s shotgun by the door.
 Whether it was because he heard them or not, John Brown came downstairs and was confronted by the intruder(s) who killed him with his own shotgun.

 Nothing of value was taken as far as police can tell.
-John Brown had no known enemies and it’s suspected it might have been a straightforward burglary which went horribly wrong.
+John Brown had no known enemies and it’s suspected it might have been a burglary which went horribly wrong.

 “Poor bugger,” Ed stroked Gizmo behind the ears.
 “And by his own gun.”